What is AI?

 The task is to read Helsinki tram network -- outdated, we're afraid so it's not going to be super useful -- data from a file that we give.
 Implement a program that takes as input the starting point A and the destination B, and finds the route from A to B with the fewest stops between them.
 It is quite straightforward to show that such a route can be found by BFS.

-We provide a python template that includes a CityMap class which can retrieve the neighboring stops.
-These are the valid transitions in the state space.
+We provide a python template that includes a CityMap class

 If using the Python template (others may find these instructions useful too):

-1. Download and open the TMC code in a suitable python environment.
+- Download and open the TMC code in a suitable python environment.

-2. Implement search method of the class CityMap.
+Implement search method of the class

-3. In order to be able to extract the resulting route after the search ends, construct a backward-linked list of Stop objects as the stops are added into the queue, each of which has a pointer to the previous stop from which the search arrived at the stop in question.
-This way, once you arrive at the destination, you can start backtracking along the shortest path until the beginning.
+Stopobjects as the stops are added into the queue, each of which has a pointer to the previous stop from which the search arrived at the stop in question.
+This way, once you arrive at the destination, you can start backtracking along the shortest path until the beginning. - Test your solution on TMC to see that your TravelPlanner works as it should and doesn't send you on a detour.

-If you don't use TMC, you can test by setting the starting stop as 1250429(Metsolantie) and the destination as 1121480(Urheilutalo).
-The path (listed backwards) with the fewest stops is as follows:
+If you don't use TMC, you can test by setting the starting stop as

 Alright.
 So far, we've refreshed BFS and DFS in our memory and applied them to solve some pretty cool applications.
 To go to the next level, we'll bring out the big guns, and talk about best-first search (which is not abbreviated in order to avoid confusing it with breadth-first search) and the A* algorithm.